COVID-19 cases in Africa rise to 34, 000 – WHO - Vanguard News

-The World Health Organisation (WHO) says the number of reported COVID-19 cases in the WHO African Region has increased from 33, 000 to over 34, 000 in the past 24 hours.
+The World Health Organisation (WHO) said on Wednesday the number of reported COVID-19 cases in Africa has increased from 33, 000 to over 34, 000 in the past 24 hours.

-The WHO Regional Office for Africa in Brazzaville, Congo gave the update on its official twitter account @WHOAFRO on Wednesday.
+The WHO Regional Office for Africa in Brazzaville, Congo, gave the update on its official twitter account @WHOAFRO.

 The WHO African Region COVID-19 dashboard showed that in sub-Saharan Africa, South Africa suffered the most severe outbreak, while Cameroon and Ghana had more than 3, 300 confirmed cases.